msalemor/ai-apps-blocks/README.md

 # AI-Infused Appplications with Azure OpenAI - <br/>Application Development Building Blocks

+## OpenAI fundamentals

+This guide is intended to provide some AI-infused application development fundamentals.

-### What can I build with this thing?
+### What can be built?

 ![Samples](images/ai-apps-demos.png)

 - RAG Pattern
-- Travel guides generator
+- Travel Guides Generator
-- Financial advisor
+- Financial Advisor
-- Drone driver
+- Drone Driver

-## OpenAI fundamentals

 ### What are the models and what models are there (ADA, GPT 3.5, 4)?